espressif/esp-idf/components/lwip/test_afl_host/README.md

 Please note LLVM must be <=4.0.0, otherwise afl does not compile, as there are some limitations with building AFL on MacOS/Linux with the latest LLVM.
 Also, Windows build on cygwin is not fully supported.

 ## Additional info
-Apple has a crash reporting service that could interfere with AFLs normal operation.
+Apple has a crash reporting service that could interfere with AFL's normal operation.
 To turn that off, run the following command:

 ```bash
 launchctl unload -w /System/Library/LaunchAgents/com.apple.ReportCrash.plist